Trying to track down and transfer your old ISAs might seem like too much of a hassle, but there are some very good

 Getting clued up on what you’re paying and how your ISAs are performing is crucial.
 Over time, fees can add up, known as ‘compounding’.
 Compound fees can make a huge difference to the eventual size of your portfolio.
 Finding a low-cost provider is crucial.
 Paying 1% extra on your investment might not sound like much, but reducing your management fee by that much annually means you get to keep more of your money.

 4. Benefit from regular rebalancing

 You don’t have to be an investment expert to have a stocks and shares ISA.
 Find a provider who will give you a fully diversified portfolio of investments and rebalance them regularly on your behalf.

 Regular rebalancing ensures that your investments stay in line with your risk profile and that you keep a stable balance of the kinds of things you’ve invested in.
-If you choose a provider who does all of this for you it means that you don’t have to worry about your investments falling out of step with your tolerance for risk or being left in badly performing markets.
+If you choose a provider who does all of this for you it means that you don’t have to worry about your investments falling out of step with your tolerance for risk.

 5. The potential for better returns